ZephyrJung/GoStudy/Fundamentals of concurrent programming.md

 - `g2` writes `1` to `n`.
 - The programs prints the value of n, which is now `1`.

 The name ”data race” is somewhat misleading.Not only is the ordering of operations undefined;there are *no guarantees whatsoever*.
-Both compilersand hardware frequently turn code upside-down and inside-outto achieve better performance.
+Both compilers and hardware frequently turn code upside-down and inside-outto achieve better performance.
 If you look at a thread in mid-action,you might see pretty much anything:

   [    ![mid action](https://www.nada.kth.se/%7Esnilsson/concurrency/mid-action.jpg)  ](http://www.flickr.com/photos/brandoncwarren/2953838847/)